scylladb/scylla-cluster-tests/README.rst

 local processes running on the local machine instead of actual machines on the network.
 It's probably not great, but I had to choose something.
 It contains:
-* sdcm.cluster: Cluster classes that use the boto3 API
+* `sdcm.cluster`: Cluster classes that use the boto3 API
-* sdcm.remote: SSH library
+* `sdcm.remote`: SSH library
-* sdcm.nemesis: Nemesis classes (a nemesis is a class that does disruption in the node)
+* `sdcm.nemesis`: Nemesis classes (a nemesis is a class that does disruption in the node)
-* sdcm.tester: Contains the base test class, see below.
+* `sdcm.tester`: Contains the base test class, see below.

 2) A directory, named scylla_longevity.py.data. that contains:
 * scylla repo file (to prepare a loader node)
 * yaml file containing test data
 - AWS machine image ids
 - Security groups
 - Number of loader nodes (gotta keep those at 1 due to one current limitation of my code [1])
 - Number of cluster nodes (I'm choosing 6 right now, but I see cluster problems when the test tries to stop one node [2])
 3) A test, located at scylla_longevity.py.